Skip to content

 How rising institutional complexity is reshaping family office operations

-Family offices today are in the middle of a profound transformation.
+Family offices are undergoing a significant shift as their investment scope, structures, and expectations continue to expand.
+In 2025, global SFO assets totaled $4.67T, with private equity and direct deals leading the way, as outlined in the 2025 Single Family Office Asset Pools report from With Intelligence.
 No longer focused solely on legacy wealth preservation, family offices are increasingly operating with the scale and complexity of institutional investors across asset classes, geographies, and generations.

 As this evolution accelerates, so too do expectations: greater transparency, stronger governance, and faster responses to emerging risks and opportunities.
 Yet, the internal tech infrastructure supporting research and decision-making often remains outdated and misaligned with these new demands.

-According to Campden Wealth’s The Family Office Operational Excellence Report 2025, nearly 50% of the 146 global family office respondents expanded their service offerings over the past two years—adding capabilities such as succession planning, risk management, and private equity due diligence.
+Campden Wealth’s The Family Office Operational Excellence Report 2025 finds that nearly 50% of the 146 global family office respondents expanded their service offerings over the past two years—adding capabilities such as succession planning, risk management, and private equity due diligence.

 This broadening mandate raises a critical question: how are family offices managing the growing volume and complexity of investment-related information?
 For many, the answer lies in rethinking how investment research is organized, shared, and preserved.